 Alert: The Obamacare repeal would eliminate those taxes.
 However, the repeal would not remove the taxes on your 2016 income or your obligation to file the related forms for 2016 income.
 See a special report from CCH on the current plan for Obamacare repeal and replacement that has been proposed by Republican legislators in the House of Representatives.

 4. If your plan violates Section 409A and you need to pay a penalty and interest:

 The income that is subject to this additional tax will also appear on your Form W-2 or 1099-MISC.

 5. Following the Supreme Court’s decision in Obergefell v.
-Hodges (June 2015), which legalized marriage equality throughout the United States, all spouses must now use married filing status not just for their federal tax returns but also for their state tax returns (whether married filing jointly or married filing separately).
+Hodges (June 2015), which legalized same-sex marriage throughout the United States, all same-sex spouses must now use married filing status not just for their federal tax returns but also for their state tax returns (whether married filing jointly or married filing separately).
 Before Obergefell v.
-Hodges, spouses who were married in a state where they did not live had to file as singles, if their state of tax residence did not recognize their marriage.
+Hodges, same-sex spouses who were married in a state where they did not live had to file as singles if their state of tax residence did not recognize their marriage.
 As filing under married joint status will often result in more tax than filing as singles will, they probably have little incentive to amend past tax returns from single to joint status.
-For more about the NQDC impact of the Supreme Court’s decisions on marriage equality, see the FAQ on this topic at myNQDC.
+For more about the NQDC impact of the Supreme Court’s decisions on same-sex marriage, see the related FAQ at myNQDC.

 6. The alternative minimum tax (AMT) income exemption amounts, the point where the AMT exemption phaseout starts, and the threshold for the higher AMT rate have all been indexed for inflation.
 Nonqualified deferred compensation itself is not an AMT preference item.
 However, deferrals of income can serve to prevent you from triggering the AMT in a tax year; conversely, income you receive in a distribution can trigger the AMT.